 Particularly as they relate to identified objectives and learning outcomes of the course.

-Student Evaluation of Teaching and Learning Questionnaire (SETLQ)
+Student Experience of Teaching and Learning Questionnaire (SETLQ)

 In 2015/16 the Teaching, Learning and Academic Resources Committee of University Council (TLARC) reviewed, as part of a larger teaching quality project, the fit of our current institutionally supported student evaluation of teaching tool (SEEQ) against our institutional policies and documentation describing teaching quality.

 The findings of this work identified a lack of alignment between the SEEQ and some of our institutional values and priorities related to teaching and learning.
 TLARC made the decision, therefore, to find a replacement for SEEQ and ultimately request University Council approval for a new student experience of teaching and learning questionnaire (SETLQ).
 For more information about the shift to a new SETLQ called Blue visit the SETLQ webpage, linked below.

 SEEQ is a standardized course evaluation tool, widely-used and empirically supported.
 Using SEEQ, students provide feedback on teaching quality and course effectiveness, and faculty gain insight into their instructional methods and practices, providing them with guidance for improvement.